 Battery-Electric Bus Program

-The SFMTA is excited to announce it has received its first two battery-electric buses from New Flyer and Proterra.
-We have placed orders for three battery-electric buses each from New Flyer, BYD USA, and Proterra to determine the current state of battery-electric bus technology.
-We are also looking to obtain three battery-electric buses from Nova Bus in the near future.
-After some initial testing, they will go into regular revenue service for a period of 18 months in order to evaluate their performance, reliability, comfort, and maintainability in San Francisco's operating environment.
+We have placed orders for three battery-electric buses each from New Flyer, BYD USA, Proterra, and Nova Bus to determine the current state of battery-electric bus technology.
+After some initial testing, they will go into regular revenue service in order to evaluate their performance, reliability, comfort, and maintainability in San Francisco's operating environment.
 After the evaluation period, the SFMTA will develop its future procurement strategy in conjunction with the SFMTA’s Zero Emission Bus Rollout Plan.

-These buses will be tested on some of our most challenging routes, including on the 1 California, 22 Fillmore, 24 Divisadero, and 44 O'Shaughnessy lines.
+These buses will be tested on some of our most challenging routes, including on the 9 San Bruno, 22 Fillmore, 29 Sunset, and 44 O'Shaughnessy lines.
 Production of each bus typically takes 12 weeks.
 The manufacturers inspect and test their buses before shipping them, we then perform further testing and inspections prior to accepting the vehicle.
-We are expecting to receive our first buses in the next few months.

-The battery-electric buses will debut with enhanced features that are new to the SFMTA's fleet.
+The battery-electric buses have enhanced features that are new to the SFMTA's fleet.
 If they are found to be beneficial, these features may be included in future vehicle procurements.
 To operate these pilot vehicles, we are installing charging infrastructure at select maintenance facilities.
-A vehicle charger has been installed at the Marin bus acceptance facility, and by Q3 2021 a set of twelve electric chargers are planned to be installed at the Woods maintenance facility.
+A vehicle charger has been installed at the Marin bus acceptance facility, and in 2021 a set of twelve electric chargers were installed at the Woods maintenance facility.

 We are doing our part to eliminate San Francisco’s carbon footprint by making our transit fleet even greener.
 In May 2018, the SFMTA announced its commitment to having an all-electric bus fleet by 2035.
 Before purchasing battery-electric buses (BEBs), our agency will facilitate a pilot to ensure BEBs have what it takes to meet our riders’ needs.
 Whether we are investing in new sustainable technologies or modernizing our existing fleet, the SFMTA is consistently creative, innovative, and forward-thinking.